jookies/jasmin/misc/doc/sources/routing/index.rst

 * *Failover route*: Will always return the same connector when it is up, and will fail over/back between master and backup connectors depending on their status
-* *Least cost routing*: Implement a message rating system to always return the least cost route for a given message
 * *Best quality routing*: Implement a connector scoring system to always return the best quality route for a given message

 .. _Route_multiple_con: